Thinking of getting a pet? Or perhaps you already have one and have very quickly realised your home is not what you might deem as "pet prepped"?

 - Remove ornaments until your puppy/kitten has the coordination not to knock them over

-- Move common house plants that may be poisonous out of reach. (check out our previous blog on items that are toxic to pets - https://norshpetfoods.com/blogs/news/what-everyday-items-are-potentially-toxic-to-my-pet)
+- Move common house plants that may be poisonous out of reach.
+Check out our previous blog on items that are toxic to pets here to ensure you know what to look for.

 - Move all chemicals to high shelves or behind secure doors